Belief states

 - Hedged: “may,” “can,” “often,” “sometimes,” “depends”

-- Defensive: “it’s best to consult,” “results vary,” “not a substitute”
+- Defensive: “consult a professional,” “results vary,” “not a substitute”

 What stabilizes belief